JunghwanRo/log/README.md

 Prepare 1 page slide for Jan.31st. \
 Added Mass. \
 Wind/Water Current. \
+Consider the state for the medium and implement it if needed. \

 ### Low Priority
 Review the meeting - CTD, sensors for ocean observation. \